kflores4716/School_District_Analysis/README.md

 ![Updated_school_analysis](https://user-images.githubusercontent.com/94764735/150594347-32c05959-8ec1-4f14-a773-15497491e46a.png)

 Much like with the district analysis summary, the school summary wasn’t affected much either.
 The school summary data frame only saw slight changes to Thomas High School’s row of data, and of course all other rows remained the same.
 Although there were some slight changes to the Thomas High data, they ultimately weren’t significant enough to affect their placing among the other schools in the district.
 Even without counting their 9th grade class, Thomas High School still maintained a high overall passing percentage.
 Their average scores and passing percentages did change a bit, but never by more than a few tenths of a point/percentage point.
-This shows that the Thomas 9th graders were not only about average compared to the entire district, but they were also average when compared to the other students in their school only.
+This shows that the Thomas 9th graders were not only about average compared to the entire district, but they were also average when compared only to the other students in their school.